TomaszWoloszyn983/swap-puzzle-game/readme.md

 ![Navigation image](documentation/images/puzzle_nav_bar.jpg)

-  * **Help** Clicking the Help button displays Popup box that contains more specific information about working the application.
+  * **Help** Clicking the Help button displays Popup box that contains more specific information about the rules of the game.

 ![Help section image](documentation/images/puzzle_help_window.jpg)

-  * **About** About section contains some information about version of the program and contact with the author.
+  * **About** About section contains some information about version of the program and how to contact the author.

 - **Game Main Board**